 I bet you’ve been told by the food police that it’s bad to eat bread or other flour products that contain gluten.

-The fact is; only 1% of the population has Celiac disease and needs to be on a gluten-free diet.
+The fact is that only 1% of the population has Celiac disease and needs to be on a gluten-free diet.
 However, some people have other stomach issues.
 If that’s YOU, it’s important to make an appointment with a Gastroenterologist first to find out if you need to be on a gluten-free diet.
 If you stop eating gluten BEFORE you see your doctor, it will be hard to get an accurate diagnosis.

 Whole grains are high in fiber, vitamins, and minerals.
 Freshly baked bread is a staple in most European countries like Italy, Spain, and France and is particularly healthy when it’s made with wild yeast and no sugar.
 It isn’t called “the staff of life” for nothing.